Bananaj00e/Raticate/README.md

  The module is for 1 thing no more can be |exploit|post|decrypt|other

-you can send tour module from link
+you can send your module from link
  ===>
 ```